 It’s tempting to go overboard, but every bit of tech you include in your booth will add to your costs.
 You’ll need to purchase the hardware and software to make the booth run properly and some pieces can look outdated pretty quickly.
-Technology makes a splash at shows, but be aware of the true cost to startup and the likelihood of replacement costs in the future.
+Technology makes a splash at shows, but be aware of the true trade show booth rental cost to startup and the likelihood of replacement costs in the future.

 Shipping and Installation